Task Dispatching

 When to Use

-Scheduled tasks are ideal when you need something to happen at a specific date and time - maintenance windows, scheduled reports, marketing campaign launches, or any time-zone specific operations.
+Scheduled tasks fit when you need something to happen at a specific date and time: maintenance windows, scheduled reports, campaign launches, or time-zone specific operations.

 Example: Campaign Management